sourcemeta/jsonschema/README.markdown

 ### From Dockerfile

-Starting from v7.2.1, we publish a Docker image to GitHub Packages, which you can use as follows:
+Starting from v7.2.1, we publish a Docker image to GitHub Packages (`amd64` and `arm64`), which you can use as follows:

 ```sh
 docker run --interactive --volume "$PWD:/workspace" \